-It’s a heady combination that resulted in my being diagnosed with TIA (Transient Icheamic Attack or stroke) in 2003.
-I recovered quickly, however, confounding the original diagnosis, and put this down to the life-saving practices of yoga and meditation.
-They helped me bounce back.
+Then I was diagnosed with TIA, (Transient Icheamic Attack or stroke), in 2003 while on an overseas mission.
+I recovered quickly, however, confounding the original diagnosis, and put this down to the life-saving practices of yoga and meditation which helped me bounce back.

 - 2002 – present: Teaching yoga classes, workshops and leading retreats in Dorset, Hampshire and around the world